aodhanlutetiae/dj/bar.md

 <br />
 Check that the data has been imported correctly.
 Then hit **Proceed**

 We now have a chart of some kind but it needs to be adjusted so that it makes sense and it's clear to the reader what it contains.

 Use the four tabs **Chart type**, **Refine**, **Annotate** and **Layout** to build your bar chart

 <br />
 ![pic two](/images/walkthroughs/wt_gfx1.png)

 <br />
 - **Chart type**
 The most effective type of chart in this case is the first, Bar Chart.
-But you can select other types of chart and see what works with the data you've imported
+But you can select other types of chart and see what else works with the data you've imported

 - **Refine**
 Adjust the appearance of the graph by choosing colours and the labels' appearance